 If money is an issue (although look at replacement filters in that assessment) or you’re in a pinch, they help, just not as much as our last option.

-The REMIN provides a mix of the 4 big alkaline minerals in our water: calcium, potassium, magnesium and potassium.
+The REMIN provides a mix of the 4 big alkaline minerals in our water: calcium, potassium, magnesium and sodium.
 We use the only eco-safe version of coral calcium available and it’s from a small US company.
 They harvest in an above the sea method (think mowing your grass) in the carribean.
 It’s made up of 74 trace minerals all available to see here.

 In addition to the added TDS, it also increases the pH AND the antioxidant level of the water.
 You’ll see lots of bubbles of molecular hydrogen in the water that help protect us from the damaging effects of oxidative stress.